mlcommons/mlcube/docs/getting-started/mnist.md

     Dockerfile
     Singularity.recipe
 ```
-A good test at this point would be ensure that project is runnable from the build directory, and docker and singularity
+A good test at this point would be to ensure that project is runnable from the build directory, and docker and
-images can be built.
+singularity images can be built.

 ### MLCube definition file